How PMTO Can Help

 Communication: The best parent-child relationships are characterized by lots of positive communication and interaction.

-In order to assist clinicians with learning, and staying certified in PMTO, sessions are recorded.
-These videos primarily focus upon the efforts of the clinician; however, the family is included in the recording.
+In order to assist specialists with learning, and staying certified in PMTO, sessions are recorded.
+These videos primarily focus upon the efforts of the specialist; however, the family is included in the recording.
 Videos are seen by trainers and coaches in order to provide coaching regarding the implementation and sustainability of PMTO.
-Clinicians are encouraged to participate in individual and group coaching sessions, which provide praise and support as well as the opportunity to problem solve various situations they may encounter.
+Specialists are encouraged to participate in individual and group coaching sessions, which provide praise and support as well as the opportunity to problem solve various situations they may encounter.
 These videos are also utilized to ensure the fidelity of the PMTO model is upheld, and families are receiving the best possible service.